adamalbrecht/adamalbrecht/_posts/2014-12-04-add-json-web-token-authentication-to-your-angular-rails-app.md

 title: Authenticating your Angular / Rails App with JSON Web Tokens
 ---

+*Note: There have been some changes in the JWT Gem that make some of the below not work exactly right (it'll still be about 90% the same).
+Specifically, they added expiration support.*

 ## Overview

 I'm a big proponent of rolling your own authentication solution, especially if you're only doing simple username/password based logins (as opposed to logging in via an OAuth provider).
 I've tried to use [Devise](https://github.com/plataformatec/devise) on a number of Rails apps, but I always end up ripping it out.
 It's not because Devise is a bad gem, but because it always takes me more time to customize it to my liking than it does to just write everything myself.
 And the flexibilitity of a custom solution almost always comes in handy down the road.
 I have generally implemented it the same way that Ryan Bates does in [this Railscasts episode](http://railscasts.com/episodes/250-authentication-from-scratch-revised).